Chamma89/money_companion/README.md

 * That's basically it.

 # Solution
-* An easy to understand and visually pleasing app to show your spending and savings
+* An easy to understand and visually pleasing app to show your spending and savings.

 # Cool Tech
 * ChartJs was a obstacle to handle but once i got comfortable with it, it became a very useful and fun tool!

 # Lessons Learned
 * Learned that planning is very crucial.
 The project sounds more simple at the start.
 * Time is crucial when using libraries and frameworks which have never been used before.
+I only had 4 days to make this.
 * Predict the scalability of the components in your website.
 * Debugging is vital when learning to use a new language.